Daniel-Nikpayuk/FNFTA/data entry/README.md

 Unfortunately, for whatever reason, the government of Canada posted these reports as image scans, so a simple copy and paste of the text was impractical.
-If you asked them, they would likely pass the blame to Chief and Council (as they are so accustomed to doing), but to be fair---at the time of this project---it's not a big secret the federal government is behind the times on open data best practices.
-Needless to say, this part of the data entry phase is the cause of much manual labour which could not be avoided.
+If you asked them, they would likely pass the blame to Chief and Council (as they are so accustomed to doing).
+To be fair---at the time of this project---it's not a big secret that the federal government is behind the times on open data best practices.
+Needless to say, this part of the data entry phase is the cause of much manual labour which should have been, but otherwise could not be avoided.

 With that said, I still attempted to automate as much as I could.
 I split it up into three scripts: